uikit/uikit-site/docs/pages/navbar.md

 ## Transparent modifier

 When using an image or colored background for the hero section of your website, you might want to turn the navbar transparent.
-Just add the `.uk-navbar-transparent` class to the `<nav>` element.
+Just add the `.uk-navbar-transparent` class on the same element as the `.uk-navbar-container` class.
 If necessary, add the `.uk-light` or `.uk-dark` class from the [Inverse component](inverse.md) to adjust the navbar color.

-Mind, the [Section](section.md) component defines the `--uk-navbar-color` custom property in the UIkit CSS.
-Different section styles define whether a light or dark style fits the section background best.
-If the transparent navbar intersects with a section, it automatically sets the corresponding `.uk-light` or `.uk-dark` class to adjust the navbar color.
-A sticky transparent navbar will automatically change its color depending on the section beneath.

 ```html
 <nav class="uk-navbar-container uk-navbar-transparent" uk-navbar>…</nav>